 When venturing to Twin Falls on Maui, make sure to bring good walking shoes, bathing suits and towels, and bug spray for hikers prone to mosquito bites.
 Always exercise caution when jumping off rocks, and watch your step for tree roots sticking out of the walkways!
 There are no fees for entering or parking at Twin Falls.

 Learn more at Twin Falls on Maui.

 #6 Waihee Ridge Trail, Wailuku, 5 miles

 The Waihee Ridge Trail is an incredible day trip for the experienced hiker.
 Here, venturesome guests climb uphill for about 1,500 feet until they reach Lanilili Peak.
 That being said, the hike is nearly all downhill on the way back down.
-Definitely wear some comfortable hiking shoes and bring lots of water for this adventure.
-This is not a hike suggested for children, unless you have some especially athletic teenagers.
+Wear some comfortable hiking shoes and bring lots of water for this adventure.
+This is not a hike suggested for children unless you have some exceptionally athletic teenagers.